Top 3 S-Acetyl L-Glutathione Benefits (2019) - LiftMode

 1. Regulation of Oxidative Stress and Immunity

 Glutathione plays an essential role in our antioxidant defence system and plays a vital role in regulating oxidative stress in our bodies.
 So, what exactly is oxidative stress and why is it so important?
 Oxidative stress is essentially the result of having too many unstable molecules called free radicals and too few antioxidants in your body.
 [3] Under normal conditions, our cells produce free radicals which are mopped up by antioxidants.
 Over time, oxidative stress can cause damage to proteins and DNA ultimately increasing the risk of developing neurodegenerative diseases and chronic diseases of lifestyle.
 [4] It is therefore important to ensure that your body has adequate levels of antioxidants to prevent oxidative stress.
-Clinical trials have shown Glutathione to be effective in reducing oxidative stress markers.
-In a 2016 study, an oral dose of 300mg of glutathione taken daily for three months was shown to reduce oxidative stress markers.
-[5] In addition to this study, a 6-month clinical trial using a dose of 250mg or 1000mg oral glutathione daily, found glutathione to be effective in reducing oxidative stress markers in both glutathione dosage groups.
-Furthermore, the study also reported an increase of up 30% in immunity cells in study participants taking 1000mg daily, suggesting an important role of glutathione in supporting and upregulating our immune systems.
+Clinical trials have studied glutathione for its role in reducing oxidative stress markers.
+In a 2016 study, an oral dose of 300mg of glutathione taken daily for three months was associated with reduced oxidative stress markers.
+[5] In addition to this study, a 6-month clinical trial using a dose of 250mg or 1000mg oral glutathione daily reported reduced oxidative stress markers in both glutathione dosage groups.
+Furthermore, the study also reported an increase of up 30% in immunity cells in study participants taking 1000mg daily, suggesting a role of glutathione in supporting normal immune function.
 [6]

 2. Health Ageing Benefits & Healthy Skin